trob15/practice/README.md

 # This repository is currently for my personal practice.
-I am trying to learn about Git and Github.